nkvoll/pykeeper/Readme.rst

 Installing on OS X (homebrew)
 """""""""""""""""""""""""""""

-    If you don't have homebrew, follow the Linux installation below, skipping "ldconfig"
+If you don't have homebrew, follow the Linux installation below, skipping "ldconfig", otherwise, use homebrew to install zookeeper with the ``--python`` flag:

     $ brew install --python zookeeper

 Installing on Linux
 """""""""""""""""""

-    # Download and unpack the latest release of ZooKeeper from http://zookeeper.apache.org/releases.html
+Download and unpack the latest release of ZooKeeper from http://zookeeper.apache.org/releases.html:

     $ tar -zxvf zookeeper-3.4.2.tar.gz

-    # Build the C bindings:
+Build the C bindings:

     $ cd zookeeper-3.4.2/src/c
     $ ./configure --prefix=/usr/local
     $ make
     $ sudo make install
     $ ldconfig

-    # Build and install the python bindings:
+Build and install the python bindings:

     $ cd ../contrib/zkpython
     $ ant install